pachyderm/pachyderm/examples/spouts/spout101/README.md

 In this example,
 we will keep generating two random strings, one of 1KB and one of 2KB, at intervals varying between 10s and 30s.
-A spout pipeline will actively poll those data, then commit them to its output repo - in the form of a text file - using the **pachctl put file** command.
+Our spout pipeline will actively receive those events and commit them as text files to the output repo using the **put file** command of `pachyderm-python`'s library.
 A second pipeline will process those commits and log an entry in a separate log file depending on their size.